 Know the Ingredients

 Vishamushti, Kuchla, Nux Vomica, Poison Nut, Semen Strychnos, or Strychnos nux-vomica, is useful in improving digestion and removal of toxic substances.
-It also strengthens the nervous system and muscular coordination, thereby helps in strengthening of muscles, joints and bones.
+It also strengthens the nervous system and muscular coordination, thereby helps in strengthening of muscles, joints, and bones.

 It alleviates Vata and pain and because of its sharpness, it stimulates and strengthens nerves.
 Useful in vata disorders like neuralgia, facial palsy, hemiplegia, insomnia.
 Being bitter and pungent, it is a good appetizer, digestive and astringent.
-Dribbling of the urine due to atonicity of bladder is corrected by it.
-It cures the laxity of body tissue.
+Dribbling of the urine due to atonicity of the bladder is corrected by it.
+It cures the laxity of the body tissue.

 Kuchila Seeds are nervine, stomachic, and cardio-tonic, aphrodisiac, and respiratory stimulant.
 It is used as a remedy in chronic dysentery, paralytic and neuralgic disorders, epilepsy, rheumatic arthritis, and hydrophobia.

 Large doses of nux vomica cause tetanic convulsions and eventually death results.
-Even with safe doses there may be some mental derangement.
+Even with safe doses, there may be some mental derangement.
 Long-term intake strychnine can cause liver damage.

-In the case of toxic symptoms of Strychnos nux-vomica, a leaf paste of Abrus precatorius along with gruel of arrow root (Maranta arundinacea) powder is given.
+In the case of toxic symptoms of Strychnos nux-vomica, a leaf paste of Abrus precatorius along with gruel of arrowroot (Maranta arundinacea) powder is given.

 Svarjiksara is impure Sodium Bicarbonate NaHCO3.
 It is a salt composed of sodium ions and bicarbonate ions.
 It is a weak base and is commonly known as baking soda.
 When combined with some acid such as citric acid/lemon juice, it gives carbon dioxide gas.

-Sodium bicarbonate is a systemic alkalinizing agent which increases pH of blood.
+Sodium bicarbonate is a systemic alkalinizing agent which increases the pH of blood.
 It is commonly used Antacid to relieve the symptoms of heartburn and acid indigestion.